The Global Sports Mentoring Program

 The power of mentorship in the world of sports cannot be underestimated.
 Every team has a captain.
 Every captain has a coach.
 Leaders in sports can positively influence athletes to achieve their goals all of the way from the field to the boardroom.

 From 2012 to 2017, more than 90 mentors participated in either GSMP: Empower Women through Sports or GSMP: Sport for Community.
-These highly-respected men and women represent a range of successful U.S. companies and organizations in the sports sector, including CEOs, senior executives, former professional athletes, top sports administrators, and visionaries in their fields.
+These highly respected women and men, including CEOs, senior executives, former professional athletes, top sports administrators, and visionaries in their fields, represent a range of successful U.S. companies and organizations in the sports sector.
 Aside from their accolades, what these mentors share in common is experience and a sense of purpose to “pay it forward.”

-The 113 participants in the first seven classes of the GSMP come from every region of the world and describe their GSMP experience as invaluable and transformational—from a personal to a community level.
+The 113 participants in the first seven classes of the GSMP come from every region of the world and describe their GSMP experience as invaluable and transformational on a personal, community, and global level.
 Through a comprehensive matching system, mentors are paired based on the specific aims and objectives of their emerging leaders, who are also prominent athletes, advocates, administrators, executives, and educators in their own countries.
-The relationship developed over the course of their initial three-week mentorship period is mutually beneficial, equipping both parties with a strong sense of community, webs of support, new perspectives on how sport can be used in different contexts for social change, and tangible strategies for how to enact change.
+The relationship developed over the course of their initial three-week mentorship period is mutually beneficial, equipping both parties with a strong sense of community, webs of support, new perspectives on how sport can be used in different contexts for social change, and tangible strategies to create lasting change.

 Past emerging leaders in the spotlight